jrpool/learning-os-software/design-guide/craft-repos.md

 Only learners with proper privileges (for now, professional players) can accept/merge pull requests.

-All changes to the files in craft repositories _must_ be made via pull requests, in line with [GitHub flow](https://guides.github.com/introduction/flow/).
+All changes to the files in craft repositories _must_ be made via pull requests, in line with [GitHub flow][gh-flow-guide].

 ## Labels